Westlake High School (California): Golf

 Westlake has had successful golf teams.
 In 2002, Senior Brian Van Heel won the CIF/CGA California State High School Championship.
 In 2014, the Westlake High School boys golf team won the CIF/CGA California State High School Championship.
 In 2015, the boys golf team again won the CIF/ CGA State Championship, becoming the first school to ever win back-to-back state titles in California.

 Soccer

-Patrick Otte was a head soccer coach from 2019–2020.
+Patrick Otte was a head soccer coach from 2019 to 2020.

-The Arts
+The arts

 In 2010, Westlake High School's theatre, built in the 1970s, was expanded and renovated, and its name was changed to The Carpenter Family Theatre.
 It is named after The Carpenters, who initially approached the school about expanding and renovating the theatre, and donated an initial contribution to jumpstart construction.